Effective Content Campaigns Are Gold, But Most Aren't

 Research by Regalix found that understanding the customer buying journey across devices, and deploying content assets at key stages in that journey, were the most important priorities for marketers.

-Pardot, 77 percent of buyers want different types of content at each stage of their product research.
+According to Pardot, 77 percent of buyers want different types of content at each stage of their product research.
 Delivering the perfect marketing message at the wrong point in the customer journey can render it ineffective.

 Understand the phases of the buying cycle.